royaurko/google-drive/README.md

 ##Description:

-A python script that runs in the background and syncs a local folder to google-drive like Dropbox.
+A python script that runs in the background and syncs a local folder to Google Drive like Dropbox.
 This is still very much a work in progress.

 ##System Requirements: